 Redundance—Enables you to configure multiple routers as the default gateway router, which reduces the possibility of a single point of failure in a network.

 Load Sharing—Allows traffic to and from LAN clients to be shared by multiple routers.
 The traffic load is shared more equitably among available routers.

 Multiple VRRP groups—Supports up to 255 VRRP groups on a router physical interface if the platform supports multiple MAC addresses.
 Multiple VRRP groups enable you to implement redundancy and load sharing in your LAN topology.

 Multiple IP Addresses—Allows you to manage multiple IP addresses, including secondary IP addresses.
-If you have multiple subnets configured on an Ethernet interface, you can configure VRRP on each subnet.
+If you have multiple subnets that are configured on an Ethernet interface, you can configure VRRP on each subnet.

-Preemption—Enables you to preempt a backup router that has taken over for a failing master with a higher priority backup router that has become available.
+Preemption—Enables you to preempt a backup router that has taken over for a failing primary with a higher priority backup router that has become available.

 The benefits of VRRPv3 are as follows:orities based on interface states.